front-end-intermediate/session-1/readme.md

 ##Homework - TBD

-1. Complete the navbar exersize as outlined in class
+1. Complete the navbar exersize as outlined in class, log into Slack
 1. Bring your laptop to the next class.
 1. Create a free Github account
 1. Download Sublime text and install [Package Manager](https://packagecontrol.io/installation)